5 Work From Home Options

 But if you are these things--and have the desire and lifestyle to make working from home an option—it can be wonderful.
 Here are five types of opportunities worth considering.

-- Lawyers, doctors, nurses, teachers, mental health workers, and sales people don’t necessarily have to be in an office, classroom, or courtroom to work in their field.
+Don’t necessarily have to be in an office, classroom, or courtroom to work in their field.
 Thanks to technology, there are opportunities for these professionals to earn money right from their couches-- taking phone calls, managing cases, and working one-on-one with students, patients, or clients.
 Some resources to look into include MedZilla.com and MedicalJobsOnline (for medical professionals), K12.com, Tutor.com, or ConnectionsAcademy.com (for teachers), and flexjobs.com and indeed.com (for lawyers, salespeople, and others).

-- Artisans can sell their wares without having to make their own websites (or promote themselves at all) via Etsy.com.
+Can sell their wares without having to make their own websites (or promote themselves at all) via Etsy.com.
 Hit the “Sell on Etsy” link in the upper right-hand corner of their website, and learn how to display and describe your unique creations.
 You’re responsible for shipping to your customers, and Etsy takes a small cut for hosting, but it’s still possible to make thousands of dollars doing what you love anyway.

-- Multi-Level Marketing, like jewelry company Stella & Dot, let you start a home business as a “Stylist,” at the cookware tool company, Pampered Chef, you can become a “Consultant,” and at “Mary Kay” cosmetics and skin care, you can be “An Independent Beauty Consultant.”
+Like jewelry company Stella & Dot, let you start a home business as a “Stylist,” at the cookware tool company, Pampered Chef, you can become a “Consultant,” and at “Mary Kay” cosmetics and skin care, you can be “An Independent Beauty Consultant.”
 These companies (and so many more) boast a sales model that encourages people who want to work from home to start their own selling business.

-After an initial financial commitment required to get started (and obtain product samples and selling tools), sales people (aka, stylists, consultants, etc.) are encouraged to tap into their contacts (and their friends’ contacts) and ask them to host virtual or in-person “parties” which result in rewards for the host(ess) and often hefty commissions for the sales representative.
+After an initial financial commitment required to get started (and obtain product samples and selling tools), salespeople (aka, stylists, consultants, etc.) are encouraged to tap into their contacts (and their friends’ contacts) and ask them to host virtual or in-person “parties” which result in rewards for the host(ess) and often hefty commissions for the sales representative.
 Computer, product knowledge, follow-up, presentational, and networking skills can result in a very successful enterprise.
 Enthusiasm for the represented product is critical.

-- While the words “Customer Service” often call up images of loud call centers, more and more, customer service workers are helping others from the comforts of their very own homes.
-To be eligible, previous experience in customer relations and date entry are pluses, while, enthusiasm, a computer, and patience are critical.
+While the words “Customer Service” often call up images of loud call centers, more and more, customer service workers are helping others from the comforts of their very own homes.
+To be eligible, previous experience in customer relations and data entry are pluses, while, enthusiasm, a computer, and patience are critical.
 Sites like upwork.com and freelancer.com are great resources for these kinds of positions.